Citizenfitz/character-builder/src/markdown/spell-dispel-magic.md

 - Their own spells automatically
 - Third level or below spells automatically
-- 4th level or higher spells with an Wizardry or Thaumaturgy talent roll against a DC of 5 + the level of the spell to be dispelled.
+- 4th level or higher spells with an Wizardry or Prayers talent roll against a DC of 5 + the level of the spell to be dispelled.